-- 39. A person appointed as a member of the board shall hold office for a three-year term, to a maximum of two (2) terms. - 40.
-The Board shall function on a staggered term basis.
+39. A person appointed as a member of the board shall hold office for a three-year term, to a maximum of two (2) terms.
+All elected leaders will serve their terms in accordance to these provisions.

+40. The Board shall function on a staggered term basis.
 Half of the members of the initial board selection shall be appointed by the Selection Committee for a term of two (2) years, with the other half of the members being selected for three (3) years.
-For all subsequent appointments, the board members shall be appointed to a three-year term. - 41.
-Advisors to the Board shall be appointed for a three (3) year term. - 42.
+For all subsequent appointments, the board members shall be appointed to a three-year term.

+- 41. Advisors to the Board shall be appointed for a three (3) year term. - 42.
 Observers to the Board shall be appointed for a three (3) year term.